Skip to Main Content

 When considering a six-month CD, compare it to other available accounts to determine when other options might be a better decision.
 Some alternatives to consider:

-• Money market accounts: These accounts allow you to access your money in ways that you can’t with a CD.
-And there’s a good chance you’ll get a better yield on a six-month CD earning a top yield than with a money market account.
+• Money market accounts: These savings accounts allow you to access your money in ways that you can’t with a CD, including check-writing and ATM withdrawals.
+But there’s a good chance you’ll get a better yield on a six-month CD than with a money market account.

 6-month CD FAQs